rancher/k3k/docs/virtualclusterpolicy.md

 In this example, `my-app-namespace` will adhere to the rules defined in the `VirtualClusterPolicy` named `standard-dev-policy`.
 Multiple Namespaces can be bound to the same policy for uniform configuration, or different Namespaces can be bound to distinct policies.

+It's also important to note what happens when a Namespace's policy binding changes.
+If a Namespace is unbound from a VirtualClusterPolicy (by removing the policy.k3k.io/policy-name label), K3k will clean up and remove the resources (such as ResourceQuotas, LimitRanges, and managed Namespace labels) that were originally applied by that policy.
+Similarly, if the label is changed to bind the Namespace to a new VirtualClusterPolicy, K3k will first remove the resources associated with the old policy before applying the configurations from the new one, ensuring a clean transition.

 ### Default Policy Values

 If you create a `VirtualClusterPolicy` without specifying any `spec` fields (e.g., using `k3kcli policy create my-default-policy`), it will be created with default settings.
 Currently, this includes `spec.allowedModeTypes` being set to `["shared"]`.